-

 As yet, there has been very little specific formal regulation on the use of AI in New Zealand.
 Currently, there are no Employment Court or Employment Relations Authority decisions that have considered the use of AI in relation to termination of employment.

-Possible legal risks that an employer should be cognisant of include privacy concerns (if employees’ or candidates’ personal information is uploaded into the AI programme), indirect bias or discrimination (if the algorithm favours or discounts employees or candidates based on prohibited grounds) and lack of transparency as to how decisions are made, in a legal framework which requires good faith, and the disclosure of information.
-Two of these areas are discussed below.
+Possible legal risks that an employer should be cognisant of include privacy concerns (if employees’ or candidates’ personal information is uploaded into the AI programme), indirect bias or discrimination (if the algorithm favours or discounts employees or candidates based on prohibited grounds) and lack of transparency as to how decisions are made.
+This is particularly pertinent given New Zealand’s legal framework which requires good faith and the disclosure of information.
+Two of these areas are discussed in more detail below.

 Section 22 of the Human Rights Act 1993 makes it unlawful for employers to make decisions in an employment context on the basis of prohibited grounds.
-This includes employing, promoting or dismissing on the basis of prohibited grounds (sex, sexual orientation, marital or family status, religious and ethical beliefs, political opinion, race, colour or ethnicity, disability, age and employment status).
+There are also corresponding provisions in the Employment Relations Act 2000.
+This includes employing, promoting or dismissing on the basis of prohibited grounds (sex (which includes pregnancy and childbirth), sexual orientation, marital or family status, religious and ethical beliefs, political opinion, race, colour, ethnicity or national origins, disability, age and employment status).
 There is a risk that AI may base its decision on one or more of these unlawful grounds.
-This can occur when automated rejections of candidates are based on prejudicial data that is inputted into the automated programme, such as data modelled on former or existing employees which represent, for example, a majority of one gender or ethnicity.
-When using AI in recruitment, employers should proceed with caution by ensuring data inputted is not biased, and human reviews take place regularly to assess diversity and ensure that any indirect or inadvertent discrimination is identified and corrected.
+This can occur when automated rejections of candidates are based on prejudicial data that is inputted into the automated programme, such as data modelled on former or existing employees who represent, for example, a majority of one gender or ethnicity.
+When using AI in recruitment, employers should proceed with caution by ensuring that the data inputted is not biased, and human reviews take place regularly to assess diversity and ensure that any indirect or inadvertent discrimination is identified and corrected.

 -